ViiEx/nvim/README.md

 In order to change the banner for Dashboard I have created a small telescope picker that lists and previews all the banners.
 To use it type `<leader>cb` and select the banner you like.
-After that the next time you open NeoVim the new banner will great you.
+After that the next time you open NeoVim the new banner will greet you.

 I'm using `NeoTree` instaed of the `NvimTree` cause I find it really fancy and of course `ToggleTerm` for the terminals.